yukijina/cli-project-wholefoods-recipe/NOTE.md

 class

 CLI  - interact with users
-Recipe - assign attribute
+Category - assign attribute
-Scraper - get data from website
+Scraper - scrape and get data from website